-Petroc Willey BD, PhD, STL, PhD, is married to Katherine and has four children – Charis, Benedict, Nicholas and David.
+Petroc Willey BD, PhD, STL, PhD, is married to Katherine and has four children – Charis, Benedict, Nicholas and David, and granddaughter Miriam.
 He is the Director of the Catechetical Institute and of the Office of Catechetics at Franciscan University, Steubenville.

 He studied theology at King’s College, London and philosophy at Liverpool University, where he received his doctorate.
 He later received his S.T.L. from the Pontifical University, Maynooth and an ecclesiastical doctorate from the Pontifical Lateran University in Rome.